chris-wickens/ash/documentation/topics/identities.md

 ## Eager Checking

 Setting `eager_check_with: ApiName` on an identity will allow that identity to be checked when building a create changeset over the resource.
-This allows for showing quick up-front validations about wether some value is taken, for example.
+This allows for showing quick up-front validations about whether some value is taken, for example.

 If you are using `AshPhoenix.Form`, for example, this looks for a conflicting record on each call to `Form.validate/2`.
 For updates, it is only checked if one of the involved fields is being changed.

 For creates, The identity is checked unless your are performing an `upsert`, and the `upsert_identity` is this identity.
-Keep in mind that for this to work properly, you will need to pass the `upsert?: true, upsert_identity: :identity_name` *when creating the changeset* instead of passing it to the Api when creating.
+Keep in mind that for this to work properly, you will need to pass the `upsert?: true, upsert_identity: :identity_name` _when creating the changeset_ instead of passing it to the Api when creating.
 The `primary?` action is used to search for a record.
 This will error if you have not configured one.

 ## Pre Checking

 `pre_check_with: ApiName` behaves the same as `eager_check_with`, but it runs just prior to the action being committed.
 Useful for data layers that don't support transactions/unique constraints, or manual resources with identities. `Ash.DataLayer.Ets` will actually require you to set `pre_check_with` since the ETS data layer has no built in support for unique constraints.